costrx/carquest_pub/empress_freecar.md

 ```
 Note that **both** need to be null.
 Your timezone in Victoria is America/Vancouver (PDT) and the offset (difference to Greenwich Time/GMT) is -07:00 or in seconds -25200.

 I am just checking if `StartTime` and `EndTime` are both `null`, which is a but blunt and works only if there is a free car.
 A sophisticated routine should use `StartTime` and `EndTime` (convert to Epoch timestamps) to see if a car is available for 12 hours (between now and +44000 seconds).
 44k secs is a little more than 12 hours, but making a choice and getting to the car also takes time.
-Cars can be booked well into the future, if a car has booked journeys it may not be relevant for you.
+Cars can be booked well into the future, so if a car has booked journeys, it may not be relevant for you.
 If there are bookings on the car, the closest booking in time needs to have a `StartTime` of now plus 44000 secs in Epoch to be suitable for you.
 This is what a booked journey looks like:
 ```
 "Location":[
 {"LocationID":"734","StartTime":"1683896400","EndTime":"1683932400"},
 {"LocationID":"734","StartTime":"1683205200","EndTime":"1683241200"}]
 ```
 If there are no available cars in the nearest carpark, start checking the second nearest one and proceed down that list until you find one.
-Or theoretically there could be no cars in any of the carparks, then you need to enlarge your search radius.
+Theoretically there could be no cars in any of the carparks, then you need to enlarge your search radius.
 I found one car in that carpark all the time and it is never booked.
 I am not sure how likely this is, hope it is not a oversight on my part.
 I am not sure about it, I think if I found more cars in the nearest carpark, it would not break the flow but the HTML printout (step 5) would be messy.
 No cars would probably break it - this bit needs some improvement.
 ### (4) Get the full details of the closest carpark
 Now that we know there is a free car in it, get the closest carpark's details.
 ```